Mosasaur: Paleobiology

 Mosasaurs had double-hinged jaws and flexible skulls (much like those of snakes), which enabled them to gulp down their prey almost whole.
 A skeleton of Tylosaurus proriger from South Dakota included remains of the flightless diving seabird Hesperornis, a marine bony fish, a possible shark, and another, smaller mosasaur (Clidastes).
 Mosasaur bones have also been found with shark teeth embedded in them.

 One of the food items of mosasaurs were ammonites, molluscs with shells similar to those of Nautilus, which were abundant in the Cretaceous seas.
 Holes have been found in fossil shells of some ammonites, mainly Pachydiscus and Placenticeras.
 These were once interpreted as a result of limpets attaching themselves to the ammonites, but the triangular shape of the holes, their size, and their presence on both sides of the shells, corresponding to upper and lower jaws, is evidence of the bite of medium-sized mosasaurs.
 Whether this behaviour was common across all size classes of mosasaurs is not clear.

 Virtually all forms were active predators of fish and ammonites; a few, such as Globidens, had blunt, spherical teeth, specialized for crushing mollusk shells.
-The smaller genera, such as Platecarpus and Dallasaurus, which were about 1–6 m (3¼-19⅔ ft) long, probably fed on fish and other small prey.
+The smaller genera, such as Platecarpus and Dallasaurus, which were about 1–6 m long, probably fed on fish and other small prey.
 The smaller mosasaurs may have spent some time in fresh water, hunting for food.
 Mosasaurus hoffmannii was the apex predator of the Late Cretaceous oceans, reaching 11 m in length and 3.8 MT in body mass.